WingDr/siyuan-plugin-citation/README.md

 ## Current Features

 - Slash menu:
-  - Insert Citation: Open the literature search panel, select a literature, and insert its [citation link](#glossary) at the cursor position, updating the library.
+  - Add Citation: Open the literature search panel, select a literature, and insert its [citation link](#glossary) at the cursor position, updating the library.

-    You can access this option in the slash menu by typing "插入文献引用," "insertcitation," or "charuwenxianyinyong."
+    You can access this option in the slash menu by typing "插入文献引用," "addcitation," or "charuwenxianyinyong."

-  - Insert Notes of Literature: Open the literature search panel, select a literature, and insert its note at the cursor position (this operation does not update the library).
+  - Add Notes of Literature: Open the literature search panel, select a literature, and insert its note at the cursor position (this operation does not update the library).
 This is equivalent to copying and inserting the note from Zotero/Juris-M into the current cursor position.

-    You can access this option in the slash menu by typing "插入文献笔记," "insertnotesofliterature," or "charuwenxianbiji."
+    You can access this option in the slash menu by typing "插入文献笔记," "addnotesofliterature," or "charuwenxianbiji."

 - Commands (can be searched and executed directly in the `Plugin Button - Command Panel` or set shortcuts in `Settings - Shortcuts - Plugin - Citation for SiYuan`):
   - Reload the Database: Reload the [database](#glossary) and reindex the [library](#glossary) based on the source of the literature.
 This command also updates the library.